 “Where the Red Fern Grows,” Wilson Rawls

 Published in 1961, “Where the Red Fern Grows,” which features one boy and two Redbone Coonhounds, joins the list of classics passed down through the decades.
-It’s been adapted for film twice, and the novel is often found on school reading lists.
+It’s been adapted into movies twice.
+This novel is often found on school reading lists.

 “The Phantom Tollbooth,” Norton Juster